cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     sWidth: number
     sx: number
     sy: number
-    // Warning: (ae-forgotten-export) The symbol "ViewportType" needs to be exported by the entry point index.d.ts
     type: ViewportType
     uid: string
     worldToCanvas: (worldPos: Point3) => Point2
 }

-// Warning: (ae-missing-release-tag) "IViewportUID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 interface IViewportUID {
     // (undocumented)